 - legal research

 While the Foundation makes grants only in law-related areas, it strives to fund projects and programs that provide a benefit to the general public of British Columbia.

 The Foundation also aims to direct its funding to projects and programs that reflect the diversity of British Columbia.
 The Foundation’s working definition of diversity is:

 Diversity includes age, different abilities, socio-economic level, education, ethnicity, language, family, gender, marital/relationship status, race, religion, work experience, geographic size and location, and sexual orientation.

 The Foundation is governed by an eighteen member Board of Governors comprised of lawyers, judges and lay people – all of whom volunteer their time.
-The Foundation employs a staff of twelve: an executive director, a finance director, five program directors, a training manager, and four administrative assistants.
+The Foundation employs a staff of ten: an executive director, a finance director, four program directors, a training manager, and three administrative assistants.